c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Battle 6.
 'Above the river called Bassas' [Location unknown.
 Bass is a name used in Southern Scotland for earth mounds formed naturally by rivers] Was this a battle against the Picts?

 Battle 7.
 Nennius says this 'was in Celyddon Forest, that is, the battle of Celyddon Coed'.
-[This is thought to be a forest area (Ettrick forest) North of the border between present day England and Scotland.
+[This is thought to be a forest area near the border between present day England and Scotland.
+Ettrick or Hutton Forest are the most likely candidates.
 Very likely to have been a battle against the Picts]

 Battle 8.
 Nennius wrote 'The eighth battle was in Guinion fort, and in it Arthur carried the image of the Holy Mary, the everlasting virgin, (on his shield?) and the pagans were put to flight on that day, and there was great slaughter upon them, through the power of our lord Jesus Christ and the power of the holy virgin his mother'.
 [Guinion fort could equate with Binchester Fort (Vinnovium) at Bishop Auckland, County Durham.
 Excavations have found an early 6th Century Angle graveyard here.
 Nennius seems to suggest that Guinion fort was occupied at the time of the battle by the enemy who were defeated and put to flight] Believed to be a battle against the Angles

 There are 33 Roman cities in Britain to choose from, where Legions were garrisoned.
 Could it have been the Northern Carlisle, not far from Hadrian's Wall?
-There were 3 Legion 'fortresses' at this time, Caerleon, Chester & York, the question is was Nennius referring to a City containing a Legion (1 of 33), or a Legionary Fortress (1 of 3)?] my thoughts are that it is a Northern City containing a legion i.e. Carlisle, Chester or York closest to the German Angles on Holy Island (Lindisfarne), the Angles based at the Humber or the Picts.
-Given the Angles were being contained on the East coast then York seems most likely to me or possibly Carlisle if the enemy were the Picts and they had breached Hadrian's Wall.
+There were 3 Legion 'fortresses' at this time, Caerleon, Chester & York, the question is was Nennius referring to a City containing a Legion (1 of 33), or a Legionary Fortress (1 of 3)?] my thoughts are that it is a Northern City containing a legion i.e. Carlisle closest to the Picts, if the enemy were the Picts and they had breached Hadrian's Wall as was known to happen.

 Battle 10. 'on the banks of the river called Tribruit (Tryfrwyd)'.
 Tryfrwyd meant 'three streams (or torrents)' [again this is most likely somewhere in Northumberland or near Hadrian's Wall].